HornsAndHooves/pg_saurus/README.markdown

 end
 ```

-Technically it is equal to the following:
+Technically it is equivalent to the following:

 ```ruby
 class CreateRockBands < ActiveRecord::Migration